 Measure and value contracts: a schedule of prices is usually agreed at the outset (eg, a rate per unit of work), and the quantity of work is then measured/assessed and paid accordingly.

-Cost reimbursement contracts: the owner pays the contractor its net costs plus a pre-agreed margin.
-This is less common than the above options due to the lack of costs certainty/control, and because it can create an incentive for the contractor to spend more time on the works.
+Cost-reimbursement contracts: the owner pays the contractor its net costs plus a pre-agreed margin.
+This is less common than the above options, due to the lack of costs' certainty/control.

 Also, the use of alliances and other forms of collaborative contracting is increasing on major projects.